okfn/opendatahandbook-old/source/how-to-open-up-data/make-it-discoverable.rst

 Resist the urge to build the software to support the catalogue from scratch.
 There are many free and open source software solutions which have been adopted by many dozens of governments already.
-Investing in another platform will be a waste of resource.
+Investing in another platform will be a waste of resources.

 There are a few things that most open data catalogues miss.
 Your programme could consider the following: